-All over Southeast Asia you’ll find a popular dessert made with black sticky rice.
-In America, most times you’ll find these desserts made with white sticky rice and paired with some type of tropical fruit, usually mangoes or papayas.
-However, it’s the black sticky rice which reigned supreme during my visit to Vietnam.
+All over Southeast Asia, you’ll find a popular dessert made with black sticky rice.
+In America, most times, you’ll find these desserts made with white sticky rice and paired with some type of tropical fruit, usually mangoes or papayas.
+However, it’s the black sticky rice that reigned supreme during my visit to Vietnam.
 I instantly fell in love with the salty & sweet flavor.
 Mixed with coconut milk and palm sugar, I had a dish that brought back memories of my childhood in Hawaii.

-When I asked my Vietnamese and Thai friends about this dish, most of them said it was something made at home.
-Something really common, a thing most restaurants wouldn’t serve.
-Here in San Francisco we’re lucky to have some the most delicious and inventive foods around, but when it comes to getting authentic “home cooked” meals you might have to search a bit.
+When I asked my Vietnamese and Thai friends about this dish, most of them said it was homemade.
+Something widespread, a thing most restaurants wouldn’t serve.
+Here in San Francisco, we’re lucky to have some of the most delicious and inventive foods around, but when it comes to getting authentic “home-cooked” meals, you might have to search a bit.
 So when I was craving this dish, I realized I would have to learn to make it myself.
-Thankfully, New May Wah in the Richmond has everything a budding chef of Asian cuisine could hope for!
+Thankfully, New May Wah in Richmond has everything a budding chef of Asian cuisine could hope for!

 - 1 cup glutinous black rice